 Secure it: Monitor and enforce security compliance with operational, regulatory, and security policies and respond back to the threats in a proactive manner.

-Real life issues you can fix through IBM BigFix platform:
+Real-life issues you can fix through the IBM BigFix platform:

 IBM Endpoint Architecture supports the following components:

-IBM Endpoint Manager allows the administrator to revert to screen prompts for actions which need input from users.
+IBM Endpoint Manager allows the administrator to revert to screen prompts for actions that need input from users.
 The client can also encrypt communication to protect confidential information.

-It joins all the components together for providing a wide-view of the system, which includes the different computers present in the network, along with their issues and corrective measures.
-IEM console allows the authenticated users to allocate the fixes to affected computer without interrupting the other computers present in the network.
+It joins all the components together for providing a wide view of the system, which includes the different computers present in the network, along with their issues and corrective measures.
+IEM console allows the authenticated users to allocate the fixes to the affected computer without interrupting the other computers present in the network.

-Below are the features supported by IBM BigFix platform:
+Below are the features supported by the IBM BigFix platform: